USDA is Investing in Rural Broadband

 To build improved broadband e-Connectivity infrastructure for as many rural families, businesses, farms, schools and health care facilities as possible so that they can succeed in the 21st Century.

 The law allows USDA to offer applicants loans and grants to build infrastructure and install equipment that provides modern, reliable, high-speed internet service in rural America.
-Project eligibility specifications are currently being developed and details will be published on this webpage when available.
+Project eligibility specifications have been developed and details are available at ReConnect.usda.gov.

-The Consolidated Appropriations Act 2018 does not allow the expenditure of funds where current internet service providers are offering 10 mbps/1 mpbs speeds.
-When USDA receives applications for this Pilot Program, we will use the best available tools and information to determine if the proposed new service area already has 10 mbps/1 mpbs speed connections at the household level.
+The Consolidated Appropriations Act 2018 does not allow the expenditure of ReConnect funds where current internet service providers are offering 10 mbps/1 mpbs speeds.
+When USDA receives applications for the ReConnect Rural Broadband Program, we will use the best available tools and information to determine if the proposed new service area already has 10 mbps/1 mpbs speed connections at the household level.
 This includes USDA following our standard process for determining service availability, such as:

 - Consulting various sources of information about broadband service offerings in the area, including maps published by the Federal Communications Commission, the Department of Commerce National Telecommunications and Information Administration (NTIA), state governments, and others;